versionone/VersionOne.Localization/README.md

 * `foo'bar`
 * `foo`

 Translation template bodies can contain nested localizer tags enclosed in curly braces `{` `}`.
 Curly braces must be doubled up `{{` `}}` in order to include them in translation output.
 Nested localizer tags can be literal, or built up out of the current tag's terms by specifying their zero-based index.
-All localizer tags nested in a translation template are resolved against the current `Localizer` instance, and their translated output is substituted in the result.
-Translation templates matching nested localizer tags can themselves nest other localizer tags, and are resolved recursively until no further nesting is encountered.
+All localizer tags nested in a translation template body are resolved against the current `Localizer` instance, and their translated output is substituted in the result.
+Translation template bodies matching nested localizer tags can themselves nest other localizer tags, and are resolved recursively until no further nesting is encountered.

 For example, resolving `StoriesInCurrent'Iteration` tag against this set of translation templates